jbelyeu/SV-plaudit/README.md

 `-q` A curation question to display in the website for scoring images

 `-A` The curation answers to display in the website for scoring images (must follow the example above, with a one-letter code and an answer for each entry, separated with commas and separated from other entries with spaces)

+`-r` Flag to randomize the display order of images in the PlotCritic website on reload.
+If ommitted images display in the same order each time

 If the curation question and answers are not set, defaults are as follows: